Brian Green (game developer)

-An in-game memorial statue to Psychochild in the game Meridian 59.
+An in-game memorial statue to Green in the game Meridian 59.

-Brian "Psychochild" Green (1973 – 6 August 2020) was an American software engineer, game developer and game designer known for his work on one of the first 3D, MMORPG's in existence, Meridian 59 (released 1996).
-Operated now by open source volunteers, the Meridian 59 servers continue operation after more than nearly twenty-five years.
+Brian Green (1973 – 6 August 2020), nicknamed "Psychochild", was an American software engineer, game developer and game designer known for his work on one of the first 3D MMORPGs in existence, Meridian 59 (released 1996).
+Operated now by open source volunteers, the Meridian 59 servers continue operation after thirty years.

 Youth

 Culture and education

-He first used the pseudonym Psychochild (sometimes shortened to just "PC") on a MUD called Genocide.
+He first used the pseudonym Psychochild (sometimes shortened to just "PC") on a multi-user dungeon (MUD) game called Genocide.
 But among his most favorite MUD's was Kerovnia, which he played avidly in college (as well as others, such as Highlands, Farside, and Astaria).
 As he describes:

 I went to college and wasted many nights sitting in front of a green monochrome screen connected to the university's Unix network, typing in the text commands into a text game that had several people playing at once.
 This was a MUD, the greatest game I had ever played in my life.
 I spent whole, sleep-deprived nights playing the game instead of doing homework.
 I became a 'wizard', a person able to add to the game.
 Being a programmer, I quickly learned the coding language and began gleefully adding to the game.
 I think the only reason I passed some of my programming classes is because I had programmed on the MUD.
 If you are curious about the MUD I worked on, it is called Kerovnia.
 I'm sure a bit of searching will turn it up.
 The administrator is a great guy and very, very dedicated to the game.
 But, after working and playing on MUDs, I was hooked.
 How could other games compare?

 Venturing forth I finally graduated, and like most people I left MUDs behind.
 I didn't have time for them and my career!

 His interest in online game development grew out of his experience as a "wizard" working on a MUD.
-A "wizard", in this context, was someone who played the game and was also actively allowed to edit the game, using the game's source code, which is what Psychochild was doing with this game.
+A "wizard", in this context, was someone who played the game and was also actively allowed to edit the game, using the game's source code.